tonypdmtr/68hc08/asm8.md

 Repeaters
 ---------

-Each opcode or pseudo-opcode may be suffixed by a colon [:] and a positive integer or expression evaluating to a number between 1 and 32767.
+Each opcode or pseudo-opcode (but not macro calls) may be suffixed by a colon [:] and a positive integer or expression evaluating to a number between 1 and 32767.
 This is referred to as the repeater value.

 Some examples: